-may damage DNA or other molecules, leading to apoptosis.
-To determine whether by inhibition of mitochondrial respiration honokiol modifies mitochondrial redox status, we tested the changes in thiol redox status in mitochondria with a recently developed roGFP probe.
-This probe consists of GFP with mutations emitting at 400 nm when oxidized and at 480 nm when reduced (26-28).
-This behavior allows the probe to monitor changes in redox status in real time in different subcellular organelles via monitoring 400/480 nm ratio.
-In our study, we used roGFP targeted to the mitochondrial matrix (Fig. 5A); the colocalization of the redox changes in mitochondria was also confirmed with MitoSOX Red, the oxidant-sensitive fluorogenix probe specifically targeted to mitochondria in live cells.
-Exposure to honokiol rapidly increased mitochondrial roGFP oxidation over controls dose dependently (Fig. 5B), indicating that honokiol was able to promote changes in redox status of mitochondria in human lung SCC cells.
+Mitochondria appear to be the main intracellular source of ROS and other subsequent oxidants, which may damage DNA or other molecules, leading to apoptosis.
+To determine whether honokiol induces ROS production, we quantified intracellular ROS levels with a recently developed Redox-sensitive green fluorescent protein (roGFP) probe.
+This probe consists of GFP with mutations emits at 400nm when oxidized, and at 480nm when reduced (26-28).
+This behavior allows the probe to monitor ROS production in real-time in different subcellular organelles via monitor 400/480nm ratio.
+In our study, we utilized roGFP targeted to the mitochondrial matrix (Fig. 5A), the co-localization of the ROS production in mitochondria was also confirmed with MitoSOX, the fluorogenic dye specifically targeted to mitochondria in live cells.
+Exposure to honokiol rapidly increased mitochondrial roGFP oxidation over controls dose-dependently (Fig. 5B), indicating that honokiol was able to promote mitochondrial ROS generation in human lung SCC cells.